pvpxan/StreamlineMVVM/README.md

 * Supports Embedding with this code: https://github.com/pvpxan/DLLEmbedding

 # Framework
-See https://github.com/pvpxan/MVVMTemplate for example code of how to use this framework.
+* See https://github.com/pvpxan/MVVMTemplate for example code of how to use this framework.
 * Creation of a ViewModel should be done by extending your class with `ViewModelBase`.
 * The `RelayCommand` Class is used for tieing your business logic to a bound `ICommand`.

 # MessageBoxEnhanced
-Customizable replacement for the standard C# MessageBox with more options for buttons and dialog results.
+* Customizable replacement for the standard C# MessageBox with more options for buttons and dialog results.
-NOTE:
+* __NOTE:__
   * Using this on application launch BEFORE you open another window will result in the Application class shutting down.
   * Set `Application.Current.ShutdownMode = ShutdownMode.OnExplicitShutdown;` to get around this.
   * Downside is you have to call an explicit shutdown or change the setting back.

 # Classes
-The Logging classes are simple thread safe log writers with multiple options.
+* `LogWriter` - The Logging classes are simple thread safe log writers with multiple options.
-* `LogWriter`
   * `bool SetPath(string path, string user, string application)` (Needed to assign where you want the log files to go.)
   * `Exception(string log, Exception ex)`
   * `LogEntry(string log)`